NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 Go to the AWS Management Console and select Notebooks on the left column.
 Click the Create notebook button.
 You can then click "Choose an existing cluster" and pick the right cluster after click Choose button.

-Then you can lauch the Jupyter Notebook
+Then you can lauch the Jupyter Notebook from EMR Notebook instance.

 #### Download and Run GPU Mortgage ETL Example (using 1 year data)

+Download this Mortgate ETL PySpark Notebook from [here](Mortgage-ETL-GPU-EMR.ipynb).
+Make sure to use PySpark as kernel.